BoGGoG/boggog.github.io/docs/_posts/2022-09-20-Symba-Conclusions.md

 Implementing a new theory in MARTY however is very complicated, thus I am only using QED and QCD.
 MARTY is built for the symbolic calculation of diagrams, but not for their export.
 The intended use is to build a C++ library which can then be used numerically.
-The export of symbolic amplitudes and squared amplitudes can be achived with some tricks, but I had troubles looping over particles.
+The export of symbolic amplitudes and squared amplitudes can be archived with some tricks, but I had troubles looping over particles.
 Thus the data generation workflow is the following:
 - I wrote a [C++ program](https://github.com/BoGGoG/SYMBA-Prefix/blob/main/data-generation-marty/QED/QED_AllParticles_IO.cpp) for the calculation and export of amplitudes and squared amplitudes using MARTY.
 This program can be called from the command line and takes as input the names of the in- and out-particles as well as the file names where the amplitudes and squared amplitudes should be saved.
-The program already exports the amplitudes in some form of prefix notation or more precicely in some form of abstract syntax tree.
+The program already exports the amplitudes in some form of prefix notation or more precisely in some form of abstract syntax tree.
 It was easier to do it this way than write a parser in python for them in Python.
 - In a separate [Python script](https://github.com/BoGGoG/SYMBA-Prefix/blob/main/data-generation-marty/QED/QED_loop_insertions_parallel.py)